LokoDenis/cv_project/README.md

 * detectors.cpp and "Detected_dotes" dir - includes examples of detectors' and descriptors' work plus matching.
 * clustering.cpp and "clusters" dir - includes examples of clustering on one image.
 * grads_and_etc.cpp and "Gradients" dir - shows the look of gradient vectors on pictures
+* base_creation.cpp - reads pictures from the specified folder and saves them as visual words.

 ### Who do I talk to? ###